-In July 2009, we introduced our aspenONE licensing model, which is a subscription offering under which customers receive access to all of the products within the aspenONE suite(s) they license, including the right to any new unspecified future software products and updates that may be introduced into a licensed aspenONE software suite.
+Our aspenONE licensing model is a subscription offering under which customers receive access to all of the products within the aspenONE suite(s) they license, including the right to any new unspecified future software products and updates that may be introduced into a licensed aspenONE software suite.
 This affords customers the ability to use our software whenever required and to experiment with different applications to best solve whatever critical business challenges they face.

 We offer customer support, professional services and training services to our customers.
-Under our aspenONE licensing model, and for point product arrangements entered into since July 2009, software maintenance and support is included for the term of the arrangement.
+Under our aspenONE licensing model, software maintenance and support is included for the term of the arrangement.
 Professional services are offered to customers as a means to further implement and extend our technology across their corporations.